ApeironTsuka/jscomp/README.md

 ~~Both test-cbnf and test-cybnf fail due to r/r conflict.
 Still not sure why.
 The follow-of generation might still be wrong..~~ test-cbnf now succeeds (now uses GLR(1)).
 Haven't tested test-cybnf.

+Having both a terminal and non-terminal with the same name doesn't work.
+The non-terminal takes precedent causing `unexpected token` errors.

 ### Todo list:

 * Add a new test that forces a full re-build every time